code-sam/stacked_linear_algebra_graph/README.md

 ### Architecture
 The Stacked Linear Algebra Graph implements a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) with a weight on each vertex and edge.
 The graph models vertices and adjacency matrices as GraphBLAS sparse vectors and matrices respectively.
 The graph operates on its vertex vectors and adjacency matrices using GraphBLAS operators.

-### Data types
-The graph stores the following Rust primitive numeric types in its vertices and edges: bool; i8; i16; i32; i64; u8; u16; u32; u64; f32; f64; isize; usize

 ### Indexing
-The graph has a dual indexing system - string keys for human understandability and numerical indices for efficiency.
-Each coordinate maps to both a user-defined unique string key and an unsigned integer index assigned by the graph.
-Integer indices may be reused by the graph after its key was deleted.
+The graph assigns an unsigned interger index index to each new vertex, vertex vector and adjacecency matrix.
+The graph may reuse  indices after the index has been deleted beforehand.

-The numerical vertex indices, and their associated keys, reference the same coordinates in all vertex vectors and adjacency matrices.
+The numerical vertex indices reference the same coordinates in all vertex vectors and adjacency matrices.
 All vertex vectors and adjacency matrices thus have compatible sizes.

 Each combination of vertex vector and adjacency matrix thus defines a separate graph.
 All graphs share the same coordinates.

+The graph automatically expands the size of the vertex vectors and adjacency matrices as new vertices are added.
+The graph cannot reduce their size.

+### Data types
+The graph stores the following Rust primitive numeric types in its vertices and edges: bool; i8; i16; i32; i64; u8; u16; u32; u64; f32; f64; isize; usize

 ### Type casting
 Each vertex vector and adjacency matrix has a single data datatype.
 The data type is set upon adding the vertex vector or adjacency matrix to the graph.